 And so I bought reusable pouches and started making my own purees to fill them.
 Importantly, I increased the vegetable content and reduced the apple content to about 50/50.

-The consistency of this Apple, Broccoli, Pea and Spinach Puree is great for reusable pouches.
-Check out my Apple, Pumpkin and Corn puree combination recipe, for another fruit and vegetable puree to use in the first stages of your solids journey.
+The consistency of this Apple, Broccoli, Pea and Spinach Puree is great for reusable pouches for meals on the run.

 You might also like to add a little cooled water and turn this puree into a green smoothie for older babies and toddlers.